-The first criteria for an individual or family to be categorized as "at-risk of homelessness" by the United States Department Housing and Urban Development's (HUD) definition is having a household income below 30% of the area's median household income.
+The first criteria for an individual or family to be categorized as "at-risk of homelessness" by The United States Department Housing and Urban Development's (HUD) definition is having a household income below 30% of the area's median household income.
 The median household income for the City of Hattiesburg is \$36,729 (ESRI 2022), and the HUD defined threshold for 30% AMI for the city is \$13,200 for a household with only one (1) member.
 Within the city, there are an estimated 5,661 households that meet this criterion.
 While it is likely that there are more households with incomes less than 30% AMI, the number of households identified as earning under \$13,200 represents over 10% of the city's population.
 Considering the number of households qualifying for the lowest possible AMI band, investigations of additional qualifications for income ranges are not necessary to validate the large population qualifying as at-risk of homelessness.
+Table 9 shows these block groups and the number of households falling below the threshold.